Environment is an infrared layout of a tracking area, by which a tracker determines its position in space.

 Operation in the Environment Tracker Algorithm

-Later, after determing its position, the tracker finds IR markers and match them with the Environment scheme.
-If the markers location matches the scheme, the tracker continues to work; otherwise it starts to search features.
+Later, after determing its position, the tracker finds IR markers and match them with the Environment.
+If the markers location matches the layout, the tracker continues to work; otherwise it starts to search features.

 Each Environment has 2 key parameters: